 Helping Friends and Family

-The following is information that can help you spot signs of abuse, It offers tips o how to support someone experience abuse.
+The following is information that can help you spot signs of abuse and offers tips on how to support someone experience abuse.

 How Do I Recognize Domestic Violence?

 Does your friend or family member…

 - Turn down social invitations or miss work or social engagements often?

 - Seem more withdrawn or isolated or seem to have lost confidence?

 - Become anxious or unusually quiet when their partner is around?

 - Have unexplained injuries or injuries that do not fit the explanation for how they happened?
 Are they wearing unusually heavy make-up or covering up by dressing heavily for the season?